The Hirth Family in Asia

 Over those same years, another passion has run parallel - I also love pastoral ministry.
 I believe the Church is the hope of the world.
 I believe Jesus is alive, that God is active, and that the Church is his vehicle for transforming this world.
 As such, pastoral training and investing in the next generation of leaders is something I view as paramount.
 If you look at my time spent each week, you will see this reality played out in a number of venues.

 Finally, a third interest area, counseling, has also emerged in the last decade or two.
 Well, I guess that isn't fully correct; I have been a counselor of sorts since my earliest memories.
 For those who don't know, I grew up with an alcoholic and drug addicted father.
 I lost him to Hepatitis C (from the needle drugs) and Cirrhosis of the Liver (from the drinking), but he was formative to my upbringing.
 He also used me as a tiny counselor almost from birth.
-While this was likely not the greatest of parenting strategies (or the best way to deal with his personal shame, suicidal ideations, and addiction), it has helped to foster a passion in me to come alongside those who are hurting.
+While this was likely not the greatest of parenting strategies, it has helped to foster a passion in me to come alongside those who are hurting.
 I believe real change is possible, difficult, but possible.

 Perhaps you have gathered by now, this opportunity at ABTS represents a trailhead - a place where several passions running in tandem have converged.
 Space prohibits me from mentioning the many other trails joining these three (for a list of 10 I had written earlier, click here).
 Thus, it feels like an understatement to say, but it is readily apparent how God has been shaping us for this position, in this place, at this moment in life.
 We couldn't be more excited!